mrborges23/Bait-ER/README.md

 |1.10 to 2.30|Moderate |
 |0 to 1.10|Anecdotal |

-However, since the E&R studies include thousands to millions of loci, we need to be a little bit more stringent about these thresholds and thus on the loci that we consider to be targets of selection.
+Since the E&R studies include thousands to millions of loci, we need to be a little bit more stringent about these thresholds and thus on the loci that we consider to be targets of selection.

 ## References

 * Jónás, Taus, Kosiol, Schlötterer and Futschik (2016) Estimating the effective population size from temporal allele frequency changes in experimental evolution.
 Genetics 204(2):723-735

 * Kofler, Pandey, Schlötterer (2011) PoPoolation2: identifying differentiation between populations using sequencing of pooled DNA samples (Pool-Seq).
 Bioinformatics 27(24):3435–3436

-## Version

-0.0 (December 2019)

-## Citation

-Soonish

 ## Questions and bug reporting